 Growing up, the young starlet in the making took every possible opportunity to be in the spotlight.
 When she couldn’t sing in church or participate in school plays, she would rally the student body at various events as the school mascot or drive to nearby theme parks to perform in various shows.
 From Libertyland to Dollywood, LeKae delighted the crowds with her performances, often up to five times a day.

 Although singing was her passion, she still worked toward earning a degree in child psychology, with a minor in family studies at the University of Tennessee.
-Never losing sight of her objective, she applied to be a USO Girl with the USO Show Troupe of metropolitan New York during her senior year of college.
+Never losing sight of her objective, she applied as a performer with the USO Show Troupe of Metropolitan New York during her senior year of college.
 Even though her application was late, she was invited to audition in the Big Apple and was later accepted.
 “Up till today, it was the most rewarding thing I’ve ever done,” she states.

 From there, LeKae was able to land a number of nonunion gigs, as well as a few professional readings.
 During one of these, she met Richard Maltby Jr., a well-known writer, composer, and producer, which led to her being cast in “The 60s Project,” which he directed.
 Afterward, LeKae had no problem getting into the union and booking subsequent gigs.
 She was the swing understudy for “The Book of Mormon” and “The Three Penny Opera” and participated in variety of other shows.

 In January 2011, LeKae learned that there were going to be auditions for the role of Diana Ross in an upcoming musical called “Motown” — so she started preparing for the role.
 “I had my auditions and booked the job for the reading of the show, which lasts two weeks,” she explains.
 “There were no sets, no costumes.”
 Because LeKae had been collecting vintage clothes and garments for most of her life, she decided to come dressed as a “different-era Diana Ross” for every day she was on set.